College of Technology, Architecture and Applied Engineering Admissions

 The following student outcomes describe what students are expected to know and be able to do by the time of graduation.
-These relate to the skills, knowledge, and behaviors that students attain as they progress through the Engineering Technology [ENGT] program:
+These relate to the skills, knowledge, and behaviors that students attain as they progress through the Mechanical and Manufacturing Engineering Technology [ENGT] program:

-- Student Outcome 1: ENGT graduates from BGSU will be capable of applying principles of mathematics and applied science to perform technical calculations and solve technical problems of the types commonly encountered in engineering technology professional experiences.
+- Student Outcome 1: ENGT graduates from BGSU will be capable of applying principles of mathematics and applied science to perform technical calculations and solve technical problems of the types commonly encountered in mechanical and manufacturing engineering technology professional experiences.

-- Student Outcome 2: ENGT graduates from BGSU will be capable of identifying, formulating, and presenting creative solutions to technical problems within the engineering technology profession.
+- Student Outcome 2: ENGT graduates from BGSU will be capable of identifying, formulating, and presenting creative solutions to technical problems within the mechanical and manufacturing engineering technology profession.

 - Student Outcome 3: ENGT graduates from BGSU will be capable of performing analytical measurements in a laboratory setting through the use of scientific instrumentation, analyze acquired data using state-of-the-art statistical software, and write technical reports based on experimental results explaining the significance of the findings.

 - Student Outcome 4: ENGT graduates from BGSU will achieve ethical and professional standards of behavior based on knowledge of contemporary issues and demonstrate expertise in critical thinking and decision making relative to a global society.